-The Issaquah Food & Clothing Bank is committed to providing quality food, clothing, hygiene items and case management resources to anyone in need in our service area.
+The Issaquah Food & Clothing Bank is committed to providing quality food, hygiene items, emergency supplies, and resource referrals to anyone in need in our service area.
 We have a special emphasis on healthy foods and work hard to get fresh, local produce into the homes of our customers.

-If greater resources are needed to achieve stability and self-sufficiency, contact our case management team to help navigate the complex maze of available resources.
+If greater resources are needed to achieve stability, contact our client services team to help navigate the complex maze of available resources.

 From the beginning, it’s been about people helping people.

 In 1971, our founder Bob Gray answered a phone call.
 And that phone call was a request to help provide food resources in rural east King County.
 He answered the call with a "yes" because he saw the need and he rallied his Pine Lake United Presbyterian Church members and other local churches to join the effort.
 Bob believed that "if people were hungry, they needed food and they shouldn't have to beg for it."
 It was a time when a group of compassionate seniors from the Issaquah Valley Senior Center saw that other seniors at the center needed food, so they simply began buying it.
 Initially, it was a grassroots effort where neighbors were helping neighbors out of a garage and then a portable shipping container.
 With Bob's vision and leadership, our local food bank, clothing bank, and financial assistance program was born.
 We give Bob Gray credit for being a part of laying the foundation for the kind, generous and well-connected community we have today.

 Today the Issaquah Food & Clothing Bank provides support to hundreds of families each week.
 We now provide case management services, youth feeding programs, Groceries to Go food delivery program, holiday gift programs, school supplies, toiletries and more to local families in need of a helping hand.